Florida Atlantic University’s Charles E. Schmidt College of Medicine

 Interviews are held most Mondays, Wednesdays and Fridays from October through January.
 Interviews are granted on an invitation only basis.

 FAU Internal Medicine Residency Program welcomed its inaugural class of 36 PGY-1 residents on July 1, 2014 and achieved full accreditation from the ACGME in April 2016, our second year of operation.
-We look forward to graduating our first class of residents in June 2017!
+We are extremely pleased to report the successful graduation of our inaugural class in June 2017.

 As the first residency program at FAU and its partner hospitals, we are visionaries who possess a pioneering spirit.
 Our residents, faculty and partners are engaged in innovative initiatives and the transformation of our three community hospitals into academic medical centers.
 We value academic achievement and scholarly inquiry, are dedicated to patient safety and quality improvement, embody humanistic qualities in our interactions with all stakeholders and embrace inter-professional collaboration.
 We are supportive and inclusive with each other and our community.
 We strive to identify candidates who have the desire to not only be self-directed in their personal development as a physician, but to contribute to the continuing development of the clinical learning environment of our hospitals, their fellow residents and the program as a whole.